Narcissistic personality disorder (NPD) is a complex mental health condition that typically involves:

 You might shoulder the blame for the abuse, perhaps believing their accusations that you must not care about them enough or blaming yourself for falling for their deception in the first place.
 Either can add to feelings of worthlessness and further diminish self-esteem.

-Any kind of abuse can take a significant toll on emotional and physical health.
+Any kind of abuse can take a significant toll on mental and physical health.
 If your loved ones still doubt you or tell you to just move on, you may feel unheard and unsupported.
 This can make it hard to trust people again, leaving you feeling isolated and alone.

 Whether you’re just beginning to notice the first signs of narcissistic abuse or still trying to make sense of a relationship you’ve already left, therapy can help you begin to heal.